zorael/kameloso/README.md

 ### Except nothing happens

-Before allowing *anyone* to trigger any restricted functionality, it will query the server for what services account they are logged onto.
-For full administrative privileges you will need to be logged onto an account listed in the `admins` field in the configuration file, while other users may be defined in your `users.json` file.
-If a user is not logged onto services it is considered as not being uniquely identifiable, and as such will not be able to access features it normally might have enjoyed.
+Before allowing *anyone* to trigger any restricted functionality, it will query the server for what services account they are logged in with.
+For full administrative privileges you will need to be logged in with an account listed in the `admins` field in the configuration file, while other users may be defined in your `users.json` file.
+If a user is not logged onto services it is considered as not being uniquely identifiable, and as such will not be able to access features it might normally have enjoyed.

 > In the case of hostmasks mode, the above still applies but "accounts" are inferred from hostmasks.
 See the `hostmasks.json` file for how to map hostmasks to would-be accounts.